-- In 2020-21 for Scotland as a whole, the total amount of Council Tax billed (after Council Tax Reduction) was £2.675 billion.
-Of this total, £2.535 billion, or 94.8 per cent, was collected by 31 March 2021.
-This provisional in-year collection rate is lower than the figure for the previous year (95.8 per cent).
-It has been impacted by the economic effects of the Covid-19 pandemic as Councils suspended debt recovery process and actions to avoid contributing to financial pressure on Council Tax payers.
-Councils report that repayment arrangements have been put in place, in many instances over a longer period of time, and in some cases Council Tax payers have arrangements moving into the current year with Council Tax recovery continuing.
+- In 2022-23 for Scotland as a whole, the total amount of Council Tax billed (after Council Tax Reduction) was £2.837 billion.
+Of this total, £2.728 billion, or 96.2 per cent, was collected by 31 March 2023.
+This provisional in-year collection rate is higher than the figure for the previous year (95.7 per cent).

 - In-year collection rates have improved steadily since 1998-99 and had levelled off at around 96.0 per cent which reflects improvements in the collection of Council Tax in the billing year.
-However the 2020-21 collection rate is lower, at 94.8 per cent, due to the economic effects of the Covid-19 pandemic.
+The collection rates since 2020-21 have been lower, at 94.8 per cent in 2020-21 and 95.7 per cent in 2021-22, due to the effects of the Covid-19 pandemic.
+The 2022-23 rate of 96.2 per cent is now slightly higher than pre-pandemic collection rates.

 All figures are net of discounts (e.g. single person discount) and exemptions.
-They are after Council Tax Benefit/Reduction and exclude Water and Sewerage Charges.
-Therefore, the amounts billed represent what those liable have been asked to pay towards their Council Tax (but not Water and Sewerage).
+They are after Council Tax Benefit/Reduction and exclude Water and Sewerage Charges but will include any Cost of Living payments used to meet individual Council Tax liabilities.
+Therefore, the amounts billed represent what those liable have been asked to pay towards their Council Tax (not including Water and Sewerage).

 There is a problem